What's Your Conflict Style?

 The Deflector

 The Deflector's use of switch-tracking can be a form of passive-aggressive anger, where dissatisfaction or resentment is expressed indirectly.
 By changing the subject, they avoid addressing the initial criticism and instead focus on a different issue, often one where they feel they have the upper hand.
-This can lead to a cycle of deflection and counter-deflection, making it challenging to resolve conflicts effectively.
+This can lead to a cycle of deflection and counter-deflection, making it challenging to resolve disagreements effectively.

 The Volcano